 - Hiring of UX-specific roles in libraries, such as UX librarians and UX specialists

 My introduction to the role of UX in libraries began during my graduate assistantship at the University of North Carolina at Chapel Hill, where I worked in the UX department of the university library.
 When I began, I had plenty of questions: What was special about libraries?
 How do I apply UX methods to them?
 What do librarians know about UX?

-At the core of librarianship is public service; as non-profit educational institutions, the primary goal of libraries is to improve people’s lives.
-As a UX designer, I find working in libraries unique, challenging, and rewarding in its dedication to user advocacy.
+At the core of librarianship is public service; as nonprofit educational institutions, the primary goal of libraries is to improve people’s lives.
+As a UX designer, I find working in libraries unique, challenging, and rewarding in their dedication to user advocacy.

 What a Library UX Professional Does

 Library UX professionals include librarians and library staff members who specialize in improving the user experience of their libraries through research and design.
 While some UX professionals design for libraries as consultants, library UX professionals work in-house as part of the library staff.

 The actual UX work in libraries depends on the size and type of the library; libraries are typically categorized into public, academic, government, or special libraries.
 The UX projects in every library will vary according to the specific needs of its audience and the resources available, although many focus UX efforts on digital experiences.

 Libraries attract a wide range of user groups, which can include students, faculty, researchers, parents, children, teens, and seniors, each with their own needs and abilities.
 As public service agencies, libraries ultimately aim to serve all users of all kinds; the best library experiences are universally designed.